carlosnavarroc/carlosnavarroc.github.io/_pages/about.md

 ## About

-Electrical Engineer (PhD) and Data Scientist working at the intersection of artificial intelligence, computer vision, and real-world systems.

-I build deployable AI solutions in healthcare and industry, integrating data, models, and operational constraints.
+I specialize in Computer Vision, Machine Learning, and Generative AI, building end-to-end systems that bridge research and production.
+My experience spans healthcare, neuroscience, mining, and industrial automation, where reliability, interpretability, and scalability are critical.

-I have also taught more than 70 courses in engineering, mathematics, and data science, focusing on hands-on and applied learning.
+Beyond engineering, I have taught more than 70 undergraduate and graduate courses in Electrical Engineering, Machine Learning, Computer Vision, and Large Language Models, mentoring students in building production-ready AI systems.

 ---